nhartung/100-days-of-code/log.md

 **Today's Progress**: Started to create a concept for a light "generator".
 Honestly spend far too long trying to figure out a shader to generate the lighting effect I wanted.
 Got it rendered by the end of the day, so at least I'm not stuck.
 I'll continue the concept tomorrow.

 **Thoughts:** Shaders are powerful, but can be difficult.

+### Day 18 August 20th, 2020

+**Today's Progress**: I refactored code related to move_and_slide.
+Apparently you aren't supposed to use the delta parameter when using this function.
+However, you are when you call move_and_collide.
+I assume there's a good reason, but it's odd.
+Anyway, continued work on the "Generator" concept that I'm working on.
+Got some cool animations working now.
+As usual, it was very easy to set up.

+**Thoughts:** Working with sprite sheets is super easy.